facmartoni/css_grids/README.md

-# css_grids
+# CSS3 Grid Layout Test 😁

-This is a repository for a test of CSS3 Grid Layout
+This is a test of CSS Grid Layout, an awesome information structure feature.
+I made three layouts of some parts of really incredible webpages: Instagram, Pinterest and Platzi.
+Enjoy the code!